awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 If the OpsItem was automatically created by CloudWatch, then the list of runbooks is automatically filtered to reflect the *recommended* runbooks for the specific issue\.
 If the OpsItem was created manually or by specifying OpsItem as a target of a CloudWatch event, then the **Runbooks** section lists all SSM Automation runbooks\.

-You can view information about a runbook by either choosing the runbook name in the console or by using the [Systems Manager Automation document details reference](automation-documents-reference-details.md)\.
+You can view information about a runbook by either choosing the runbook name in the console or by using the [ Automation document details reference](automation-documents-reference-details.md)\.

 ## Using a runbook to remediate an OpsItem issue<a name="OpsCenter-remediating-how-to"></a>